-On the 31 March 2021, the following CIL was available to the Council and had not been allocated at that time.
+On the 31 March 2022, the following CIL was available to the Council and had not been allocated at that time.
 In accordance with the Regulations the CIL funds are split:

-80% £ 246,815 for the Strategic CIL fund Available to the Council in the Capital Budget setting process.
+80% £369,025 for the Strategic CIL fund Available to the Council in the Capital Budget setting process.
 It is imperative that the Strategic CIL fund is used for specific infrastructure projects and types of infrastructure set out in the infrastructure list (formerly Regulation 123 list).
-Please note: since the 31 March 2021 Strategic CIL funds have been committed through the internal budget setting process to other projects such as Stokes Bay Splash Park and potential projects in the Alver Valley.
-15% £ 5,256 for the CIL Neighbourhood Fund Allocated through the CIL Neighbourhood Fund in association with Gosport Voluntary Action.
-Provides grants for infrastructure- related projects.
-5% £ 902 for CIL administration To be used for the Council to administer the collection and distribution of CIL including the Neighbourhood Portion.
+Please note: since March 2022 there has been significant reorganisation of the projects being funded using Strategic CIL.
+This will be reported in the next IFS in 2023.
+CIL 15% £39,410 for the CIL Neighbourhood Fund NEIGHBOURHOOD FUND This was previously allocated through the CIL Neighbourhood Fund in association with Gosport Voluntary Action.
+A new grant scheme is now being proposed through the Council's Grants Sub-Board which will continue to provide funding for community infrastructure-led projects.
+5% £3,348 for CIL administration To be used for the Council to administer the collection and distribution of CIL including the Neighbourhood Portion.
 It will also be used to partly fund future reviews of CIL.
-Total CIL funds = £ 252,973
+Total CIL funds = £411,783